-5) Remove the lid from the cuvette by placing it in a convenience well and popping the lid off with your thumb and forefinger.
+5) Place the cuvette in a convenience well and remove the lid by popping it off with your thumb and forefinger.
+Do not remove the cuvette lid while the cuvette is in the cuvette holder; the cuvette holder may break.